SilasMarvin/wasmind/actors/delegation_network/crates/delegation_network_coordinator/README.md

 # Delegation Network Coordinator Actor

-*Example infrastructure actor for managing agent hierarchies within the Hive delegation network*
+*Example infrastructure actor for managing agent hierarchies within the Wasmind delegation network*

 This infrastructure actor monitors and coordinates the delegation network by tracking active agents, their relationships, and preventing invalid operations.
 It ensures the integrity of the agent hierarchy and provides intelligent guardrails for manager agents.
 Unlike tool actors, this actor provides coordination and monitoring services rather than exposing tools to AI agents.